 * or $5 dollars extra per month for Amazon Music Unlimited subscribers

 Points to consider

-The biggest drawback to Amazon’s music streaming service is that it has a far smaller library than our other top picks; Prime Music users only get access to around 2 million tracks.
-If you opt to pay $7.99 for Music Unlimited, that number jumps up to “tens of millions,” which is more comparable to Spotify, Apple Music, or Tidal’s offerings.
+The biggest drawback to Amazon’s music streaming service is that it has a far smaller library than our other top picks; Amazon Music users only get access to around 2 million tracks.
+If you opt to pay $7.99/month ($9.99/month for non-Prime members) for an individual Amazon Music Unlimited subscription, that number jumps up to “over 50 million songs” which is more comparable to the rest of our top picks’ offerings.
 Still, for only $2 more per month, these other platforms have more robust features and better interfaces.
 Our recommendation?
-Stick with Prime Music if you’re a light listener, and don’t mind a smaller (free) selection.
-Otherwise, you may be better off with one of our other top picks.
+Stick with Prime Music if you’re a light listener, and don’t mind a smaller (free, with ads) selection.
+Otherwise, you may be better off subscribing to one of the Amazon Music Unlimited plans, their HD plan, or with one of our other top picks.